geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 #### Expect Certificate Transparency

 Expect-CT as the name suggests checks for misuse of certificates.
 When a site enables the [Expect-CT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) header, they are requesting that the browser check that any certificate for that site appears in public CT logs.

-Browsers ignore the Expect-CT header over HTTP; the header only has effect on HTTPS connections.
+Browsers ignore the Expect-CT header over HTTP; the header only has an effect on HTTPS connections.
 So this is an explicit check by the browser that the given certificate for the website is a valid one as per [public logs](https://www.certificate-transparency.org/known-logs).
 Helmet adds `expect-ct: max-age=0` meaning the browser should expect the certificate to be valid.

 #### Referrer Policy